Shopify/graphql-design-tutorial/TUTORIAL.md

 and ordered.
 Rules we left inline because the relationship is small, and rules are sufficiently minor to not have IDs.

-Finally, you may note that we have chosen pluralized names for our mutations, for example `addProducts` and not `addProduct`.
+Finally, you may note our product mutations act on sets of products, for example `addProducts` and not `addProduct`.
 This is simply a convenience for the client, since the common use case when manipulating this relationship will be to add, remove, or reorder more than one product at a time.

 *Rule #16: When writing separate mutations for relationships, consider whether it would be useful for the mutations to operate on multiple elements at once.*